john19950730/SpaProjectRepo/README.md

 Our project focuses on developing a C++ project that does static program analysis known as SPA.
 It is a tool to do program analysis for a programming language called SIMPLE.
 The SPA are used to answer program queries written in Program Query Language known as PQL.

 ###### Currently our prototype is able to do the following:
-- Analyse "Select" queries
+- Get results from "Select" synonym
-- Analyse "Follows" queries
+- Evaluate "Follows" queries
+- Evaluate "Follows*" queries
-- Analyse "Modifies" queries
+- Evaluate "Modifies" queries
-- Analyse "Parent" queries
+- Evaluate "Parent" relationship clause
-- Analyse "Parents*" queries
+- Evaluate "Parents*" relationship clauses
+- Evaluate "Pattern" clauses
+- Evaluate "Uses" relationship clauses

 ###### Issue Reporting and Branch Creating
 - For anything you want to fix , create an issue